cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

    to reply to one request and accept the next.

-4. *Call.*  A specialized form of send-then-receive, a call IPC fabricates a *reply key* for the program's bound Reply Gate and sends it with the message.
+4. *Call.*  A specialized form of send-then-receive, a call IPC fabricates a *reply key* for the program's Context and sends it with the message.
 The object receiving the message can use the reply key to issue a single reply back to the sender.

 .. note:: Technically there is a fifth variety: if neither phase is requested, the syscall simply returns to the caller.
 This is not very interesting.